-There is nothing essentially Darwinian about "Social Darwinism."
+There is nothing essentially Darwinian about Social Darwinism.
 Darwin did not endorse it.
 The beliefs can-and did-exist without Darwin.
 The pattern of thinking is not Darwinian, though borrowing its terminology.
-There might be a Darwinian approach to society - indeed, as sketched by Darwin himself - but not in a framework rooted in ideological assumptions.
+There might be a Darwinian approach to society - indeed, as sketched by Darwin himself - but not based on an ideological framework.

-"Social Darwinism" (as commonly understood) is a pernicious misnomer.
-The very name defames science, especially Darwinian concepts, by portraying an ill informed cultural interpretation of science as an extension of science itself.
+Social Darwinism (as commonly understood) is a pernicious misnomer.
+The very name defames science, especially Darwinian concepts, by portraying an ill-informed cultural interpretation of science as an extension of science itself.
 We should purge the phrase from our lexicon.
 We should challenge it as inappropriate everywhere and every time it is mentioned.
-We should, instead, talk about the social doctrines of Hobbes, Malthus and Spencer - and the dangers of the naturalizing fallacy exemplified in their views.
+We should, instead, talk about the social doctrines of Hobbes, Malthus, and Spencer - and the dangers of the naturalizing error exemplified in their views.

 Spencerian errors, of course, persist in our time.
 Why?
 The most significant contributor, I suspect, may be another ostensibly Darwinian phrase, "survival of the fittest."
-A mere four words seem to embody the whole naturalizing analogy: apparently describing nature and society equally and guaranteeing the best outcome.
+A mere four words seem to embody the whole naturalizing analogy; apparently describing nature and society equally and guaranteeing the best outcome.
 Interpreting this prospective nemesis is yet another important challenge, addressed in next month's Sacred Bovines.